A Tale of the Snow Queen

 caught on the thatch of the roof of the cottage.
 The wind teased it gently and turned it into

 a demolishing force.
-And when the young
+When the young

 woman returned from gathering vines, she discovered the cottage burned to the